romans-weapon/spear-framework/README.md

 ````
 Other connectors with NO-SQL destination are avaialble [here](https://romans-weapon.github.io/spear-framework/).

-## Other Functionalites of Spear
+## Other Functionalities of Spear
-This section describes other functionalities of spear
+This section describes other functionalities which you can use with spear

 ### Merge using executeQuery API
 When you want to merge or join two sources of the same type and then tranform and load the resultant data you can use the executeQuery() function of spear.Below is the example